 Yes, of course, the cooking time will be slightly different.
 But feel free to switch out the meat for leaner varieties.

-The key to making an excellent ground chicken or turkey meatball is to use extra moisture, usually milk, to stay tender during the cooking process.
+The key to making an excellent ground chicken or turkey meatball is to use extra moisture, usually milk, to stay tender during cooking.

 Can I Make Them In Advance?

-Yes, this is one of the meals I usually make on Sunday and have it on hand for the busy week ahead.
+Yes, this is one of the meals I usually make on Sunday, and I have it on hand for the busy week ahead.

 They will keep great in the refrigerator for about three days if you want to make a batch.
 You can either reheat them in the microwave or air fryer.